PyMamba/mamba-framework/docs/relnotes/index.rst

 * Fixed bug that hides log_file being null in options
 * Fixed bug in package pack when using alternative names
 * Fixed bug in package pack when version string has more than two levels
+* Fixed bug related with routed methods that does not return anything

 Changes